mcmonkeyprojects/DiscordModBot/README.md

 To configure the bot:
 - Create directory `config` within this bot's directory.
-- Within the `config` directory, create file `token.txt` containing only the Discord bot token (see Discord documentation for information on creating a bot user) without newlines or anything else.
+- Within the `config` directory, create file `token.txt` containing only the Discord bot token without newlines or anything else.
+    - To create a bot token, refer to official Discord documentation.
+Alternately, you can follow the bot-user-creation parts of https://discord.foxbot.me/docs/guides/getting_started/intro.html (ignore the coding parts, just follow the first bits about creating a bot user on the Discord application system, and getting the token).
 - Within the `config` directory, create file `config.fds` (a FreneticDataSyntax file) with the following options (See also the full file text sample below):
     - `helper_role_name` set to the name of the role for helpers (who can issue warnings).
     - `mute_role_name` set to the name of the role for muted users (given automatically by the bot).